-This course is designed for students who want to develop as readers, whether they are avid readers who already know their reading preferences or reluctant readers looking to discover their identities as readers.
-This course allows students to develop an individualized reading plan to address their reading strengths and weaknesses as well as their interests.
+This course is designed for students who want to develop as readers, whether they are avid readers who already know their reading preferences, or reluctant readers looking to discover their identities as readers.
+It allows students to develop an individualized reading plan to address their reading strengths and weaknesses as well as their interests.
 They will use these texts to hone their critical reading skills.
-All students' reading lists will include both fiction and nonfiction texts that span a variety of cultures, time periods, and genres, in addition to connecting to their other classes and chosen pathways.
-Students will be able to earn credits within their pathways by working with the teacher to create a reading plan that includes relevant texts by completing assignments based on those texts.
-Over the course of the year, students will read essays, poetry, and short stories, will participate in conferences with the teacher, facilitate class discussion, participate in reading circles, and write expository, narrative, and persuasive essays.
-Students will keep a reading journal throughout the year and give a multimedia final presentation at the end of the year.
+All students' reading lists will include both fiction and nonfiction texts that span a variety of cultures, time periods, and genres, including essays, poetry, and short stories.
+Students will work with the teacher to create a reading plan that includes relevant texts by completing assignments based on those texts.
+Over the course of the year, students will participate in conferences with the teacher, facilitate class discussion, participate in reading circles, and write expository, narrative, and persuasive essays.
+Students will keep a reading journal throughout the year and prepare a final portfolio and/or multimedia presentation at the end of the year.
 This course is open to students in grade 11.
-It can also be taken as a college prep or n honors class.
+It can also be taken as an honors class.